ddcroft73/ft-migrater_/howto.md

   - Click the "Save" button

 ### Viewing Json and Log files:
-  - Click the relevant box to make yoour choice.> **WARNING: ANy changes made to the JSon file can effect the outcome of future migrations.
-The file may be edited directly with the same results if need be.**
+  - Click the relevant box to make yoour choice.<br><br>
+  **WARNING: Any changes made to the JSon file may effect the outcome of future migrations.
+The file may be edited directly with the same results if need be, but the results may not show up inside the application right away.**

 ### Logging:
   By default whenever a migration is finished, a log file will be generated and stored in the current